TENSILE: A Tensor granularity dynamic GPU memory scheduling method toward multiple dynamic workloads system: Experiments

 \subsection{Single Workload Performance}

-We firstly compare TENSILE's performance with vDNN and Capuchin on a single workload.
-We run those workloads mentioned above with TENSILE and the other two baselines respectively, and log their GPU memory footprint and the time cost per step for comparing.
-The batch size is set to 16 in this case since it is the largest batch size that can train InceptionV4 and ResNet on RTX2080Ti(11GB) without scheduling.
-And for TENSILE, the max swapping ratio limit is set to 100\% for each task, since there is only one task in this experiment.
+We compare TENSILE's performance with vDNN and Capuchin on a single workload.
+The batch size is set to 16.
+And for TENSILE, the max swapping rate limit is set to 100\% for each task since there is only one task in this experiment.
 The result is shown in \autoref{tab:Single Task Performance}.

-By comparing TENSILE with $\rm TENSILE_{cs}$, we can learn that the MSR of $\rm TENSILE_{cs}$ is equal or less than TENSILE's, and the gap between these two methods is far less than the TENSILE and other baseline methods.
-This result demonstrates that our \textit{Tensor Access Sequence} generation method is effective.
-And the fact that even without the correction by the real logged operators' latency, the predicted \textit{Tensor Access Sequence} is still accurate enough to be used to generate an efficient scheduling plan, also shows the effectiveness of our scheduling method in a single workload scenario.

-And the result also shows that our method can save 34.83\%-74.68\% memory than the vanilla method(no schedule at all), which is much higher than vDNN.
+And the result also shows that our method can save 26.70\%-51.54\% memory than the vanilla method, which is much higher than vDNN.
 This is foreseeable since TENSILE is a tensor granularity scheduling method.
-And the cost-benefit ratio of TENSILE is also much higher than vDNN and Capuchin, which proves the efficiency of TENSILE.
+And the cost-benefit rate of TENSILE is also much higher than vDNN and Capuchin, which proves the efficiency of TENSILE.

-The high efficiency of TENSILE is due to we put the extra time cost into priority consideration, which is embodied in that we do not allow the non-overlapping between swapping and computation logically.
+The high efficiency of TENSILE is due to the fact we put the extra time cost into priority consideration, which is embodied in that we do not allow the non-overlapping between swapping and computation logically.
 On the contrary, the other baseline methods allow the computation to wait for swapping when scheduling.
 Also, compared to Capuchin, TENSILE can schedule tensors across iterations.
-This feature helps to avoid some passive swapping in.
+This feature helps to avoid some passive swap-in.

 This result proves that although TENSILE is designed for multiple jobs and dynamic workloads, it can still achieve the best efficiency and memory saving rate in a single workload situation.